Daniel Defoe: Patterns

 In Defoe's writings, especially in his fiction, are traits that can be seen across his works.
 Defoe was well known for his didacticism, with most of his works aiming to convey a message of some kind to the readers (typically a moral one, stemming from his religious background).
 Connected to Defoe's didacticism is his use of the genre of spiritual autobiography, particularly in Robinson Crusoe.
-Another common feature of Defoe's fictional works is that he claimed them to be the true stories of their subjects.
+Another common feature of Defoe's fictional works is that he claimed they were true stories of their subjects.

 Attribution and de-attribution

 Defoe is known to have used at least 198 pen names.
 It was a very common practice in eighteenth-century novel publishing to initially publish works under a pen name, with most other authors at the time publishing their works anonymously.
 As a result of the anonymous ways in which most of his works were published, it has been a challenge for scholars over the years to properly credit Defoe for all of the works that he wrote in his lifetime.
-If counting only works that Defoe published under his own name, or his known pen name "the author of the True-Born Englishman," there would be about 75 works that could be attributed to him.
+If counting only works that Defoe published under his own name, or his known pen name "the author of the True-Born Englishman", about 75 works can be attributed to him.

 Beyond these 75 works, scholars have used a variety of strategies to determine what other works should be attributed to Defoe.
 Writer George Chalmers was the first to begin the work of attributing anonymously published works to Defoe.
 In History of the Union, he created an expanded list with over a hundred titles that he attributed to Defoe, alongside twenty additional works that he designated as "Books which are supposed to be De Foe's."
 Chalmers included works in his canon of Defoe that were particularly in line with his style and way of thinking, and ultimately attributed 174 works to Defoe.
+Many of the attributions of Defoe's novels came long after his death.
+Notably, Moll Flanders and Roxana were published anonymously for over fifty years until Francis Noble named Daniel Defoe on their title pages in edition publication in 1775 and 1774.

 Biographer P. N. Furbank and W. R. Owens built upon this canon, also relying on what they believed could be Defoe's work, without a means to be absolutely certain.
 In the Cambridge History of English Literature, the section on Defoe by author William P. Trent attributes 370 works to Defoe.
 J.R.
 Moore generated the largest list of Defoe's work, with approximately five hundred and fifty works that he attributed to Defoe.